Seaton Bay on Devon's Jurassic Coast

 The South West Coastal path passes through Seaton and the East Devon Area of Outstanding Natural Beauty.

-From Seaton walkers can go west towards the red Triassic cliffs of the coastline between Sidmouth and Exmouth or east into the dense woodland of the Undercliff National Nature Reserve and onto the fossil bearing cliffs of Lyme Regis and Charmouth.Local walking Guides
+From Seaton walkers can go west towards the red Triassic cliffs of the coastline between Sidmouth and Exmouth.
+To the east into the dense woodland of the Undercliff National Nature Reserve.
+And onto the fossil bearing cliffs of Lyme Regis and Charmouth.Local walking Guides

 The Axe Valley and East Devon.